 A strong replenishment program not only will drive sales and margin but is a benchmark of a healthy and well developed retail business.
 While it make take a bit of time to find the correct penetration of your program, once discovered and maintained it reduces the overall risk of your business and in today’s marketplace, reducing risk can mean the difference between surviving and thriving.

 Have more questions about getting started with your replenishment program?
 I’d love to hear about it.
-Tell me in the comments below what your biggest challenges and where you could use a little extra guidance or reach out to me directly HERE.
+Tell me in the comments below what your biggest challenges and where you could use a little extra guidance.